Skip to content

 6. Content Is Still King

 Google gets a ton of information from the content you provide on your site.
 Blog posts, pictures, video, and graphics all tell a story to Google.
 For it to find you, you need to focus on providing content.
-Google loves long form content and so do users.
+Google loves long form content and so do its users.
 Breaking up your content into sections for longer blog content will provide information that search engines and your customers need.
-For the benefit of SEO and your customers, make sure you are creating great content.
+For the benefit of your website’s SEO performance and increased value for your customers, make sure you are creating great content.

 Images – Make sure you are using high quality images on your site.
 They should have file names that make sense.
 They should also include alt tags.
 Alt tag naming can not only help to classify images, but also describes the image in a way that those with visual impairments can understand what the image is about.